General Data Protection Regulations (GDPR)

 - Data Minimisation

 Your privacy and security is of the utmost importance to us.
 We will always follow these principles and ask you how you would like us (or our partners) to communicate with you.
-The Information Commissioner regulates compliance with the Data Protection Act.
+The Information Commissioner regulates compliance with GDPR.

 Who is the Data Controller?

-When you provide personal information to CRG or any CRG Subsidiaries, the data controller is CRG Ltd.
+When you provide personal information to CRG or any CRG Subsidiaries, the data controller is the Company.

 If another company is the data controller, this will be made clear when you provide your personal information.